pdennis/OCRtoTXT/README.md

 I've successfully used this tool both on Ubuntu 18.04 and MacOS Mojave 10.14.1.
 With some quick modifications, this would also be a good tool to power through a large number of scanned PDFs.

-But this thing won't work unless you have installed and properly configured Tesseract ImageMagick, and Ghostscript.
+But this thing won't work unless you have installed and properly configured Tesseract, ImageMagick, and Ghostscript.

 on Ubuntu, run sudo apt-get install imagemagick ghostscript tesseract-ocr on MacOS, assuming you have Homebrew installed, run brew install imagemagick ghostscript tesseract